kavstea/Business-Data-Management-Project/README.md

 **Time Spent:** 2 terms (with some procrastination)

-For this project, I teamed up with an astrology business to understand their challenges, dive into their data, and find trends.
+This project analyzes business challenges, identifies data-driven insights, and provides actionable solutions.
+I teamed up with an astrology business to understand their challenges, dive into their data, and find trends.
 I provided them with practical recommendations based on the insights I discovered.
 The focus was more on writing reports and clearly explaining the data rather than using complex analysis tools.
 I used **Excel** and **Google Sheets** to create simple charts that helped identify patterns.

 ---